Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Null tests

-In addition to the standard gradient lensing potential $\phi$ sourced by large-scale structure, we may also use the \Planck\ maps to reconstruct a curl mode lensing field $\psi$.
+In addition to the standard gradient lensing potential $\phi$ sourced by large-scale structure, we may also use the \Planck\ maps to reconstruct a curl-mode lensing field $\psi$.
 The weight function associated with the curl field is given by \citep{Namikawa:2011cs}

 Using this weight function, we may construct an estimator for the curl-mode power spectrum, completely analogous to that for $\phi$.
-The response function of the curl estimator to point short shot-noise is zero, and so we neglect this correction.
+The response function of the curl estimator to point source shot noise is zero, and so we neglect this correction.
 Consistency of the reconstructed curl mode with zero is a standard systematic test in weak lensing, as the curl field due to gravitational lensing should be negligible \citep{Hirata:2003ka}.
 One caveat for this test in the CMB lensing context is that the variance of the curl mode reconstruction is still affected by the presence of gravitational lenses, by means of an ``$N^{(1)}$''-type \citep{Kesden:2003cc} contraction in the trispectrum \citep{vanEngelen:2012va}.
 Our curl-mode power spectrum estimates are plotted in Fig.~\ref{fig:analysis_lens_clxx_pub}, after correction for the ``$N^{(1)}$''-type bias using Eq.~\eqref{eqn:n1}.
-This bias is also given explicitly for the curl mode in \cite{BenoitLevy13}.
+This bias is also given explicitly for the curl mode in \cite{BenoitLevy:2013bc}.
 We do not see evidence for anomalous power in the curl reconstruction, although we do find in Sect.~\ref{sec:pixelization} that the curl estimate is contaminated by pixelization effects at a level too small to be seen in this plot.